MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 - **Composing an email in activities and cases**

-If your system adminsistrator has enabled email, the email option displays on the navigation bar and in the activities command bar.
+If your system administrator has enabled email, the email option displays on the navigation bar and in the activities command bar.
 When composing an email in entity records from **Activities**, you must set the reply field.

 Use the following to access email in entities: